N84 road (Ireland)

 The N84 road is a national secondary road in Ireland.
 It is a major route in the West connecting Galway city with Castlebar.
 The route is of poor quality with a few short good sections in County Mayo between Ballintubber and Ballinrobe.
 Ballinrobe has become a bottleneck on the route in recent years with up to 8,000 vehicles passing through the town's one-way streets.
 A bypass for the town is in the planning.
+The R307 connects the N84 from the N5 Castlebar bypass, into Castlebar centre.